Feeder Manager Step 6: Assign Model Names

 If you want to use the ArcFM Electric Trace Options menu in ArcMap to choose whether a feature class participates in protective device traces, assign the PROTECTIVE model name to that feature class.

 The Appendix contains more information about the various "Protective" model names.
-View the topic titled "FAQ: What is the difference between the various "Protective" model names?"

 If you have created a FdrMgrNonTraceable field for any feature classes or subtypes, you must assign the FDRMGRNONTRACEABLE field model name to the FdrMgrNonTraceable field.